 - I want to find a family doctor/pediatrician near my house.

-- I want to see an English-speaking counselor for mental health related problems.
+- I want to see an English-speaking mental health professional

 This is what we do after receiving your enquiry.
 Email address is email@example.com

-- After you make an enquiry, we will get back to you with the information within the same day unless the enquiry is complicated/difficult to handle or we are engaged in a workshop.
+- After you make an enquiry, we will get back to you within the same day unless the enquiry is complicated/difficult to handle.

 - It is free of charge until coordination tasks, such as making appointments are required.
 If the request is difficult and takes time to help, we may ask you to contribute some fees.

 The following is the explanation of specialist department (Japanese in brackets)

 Internal Medicine (Naika): They specialize in preventing, finding and treating illness in adults.
 Patients in Japan choose Internal Medicine as their primary doctor for regular checkups and for treating illness.
 They do not do operations and different to Family Doctors/GPs.